Michael Bromwich

-Michael R. Bromwich (born December 19, 1953) is an American litigation attorney.
+Michael R. Bromwich (born December 19, 1953) is an American litigation attorney who was the inspector general of the U.S. Justice Department from 1994 to 1999.
 He was appointed as director of the Bureau of Ocean Energy Management, Regulation and Enforcement on June 15, 2010, in the wake of the Deepwater Horizon oil spill.
 (The agency was known as the Minerals Management Service prior to that date.)
 He served in that capacity until the dissolution of the agency on October 1, 2011.

 Early life

 Bromwich was raised in a Jewish family and graduated summa cum laude from Harvard College in 1976.
 He subsequently received a master's degree in public policy from the John F. Kennedy School of Government, as well as a J.D. degree from Harvard Law School in 1980.